How Can Landlords Save Money?

 If you co-own your rental property with your partner, HMRC typically considers your rental income to be split 50:50, so you are both taxed equally.

-Also remember, this arrangement may not work for everyone.
+Also, remember this arrangement may not work for everyone.
 If rent is paid into only one account, it’s a good idea to have a level of trust that you’ll both enjoy the profits.
-In case a separation should occur, have an agreement that they won’t walk away with the property income all as their own.

 Establish a company to hold your properties

 While logistically, you can set up a company relatively quickly and cheaply, there is one hurdle to climb: the property must be sold to the company at market rate, which will require the time and resources of organising an independent valuation.
-But this one-off cost will be outweighed by the permanent tax benefits in the long term.

-And if you lease multiple or high-end properties tied up in a company structure, you may be affected by upcoming changes to corporation tax.
-From April 2023, the rate of tax will increase from 19% to 25%.
-But this hike will only apply to companies with profits of more than £50,000 a year – landlords under this threshold will be protected and continue to pay the 19% rate.
+From April 2023, the tax rate will increase from 19% to 25%.
+However, this hike will only apply to companies with profits of more than £50,000 a year.
+Landlords under this threshold will be protected and will continue to pay the 19% rate.

 Find a mortgage broker